Planting Street Trees

 How do I get a street tree permit?

 To obtain a street tree permit, contact SDOT at 206-684-TREE (8733).
+Or visit SDOT's website to fill out the urban forestry permit application.
 When selecting your tree species, use SDOT’s street tree list as a guide for your selection.

 Remember to Call Before You Dig before the SDOT Arborist arrives for an inspection!